mauriaristi/otilib/README.md

+# OTIlib:

-# OTILIB: An opensource library for arbitrary-order automatic differentiation using Order Truncated Imaginary (OTI) Numbers.
+An open source library for Order Truncated Imaginary (OTI) Numbers.
+An algebra for efficient arbitrary-order, multivariate differentiation.

 # OVERVIEW #